Updated April 27, 2023

-Consumer Behaviour – The consumer, The KING of the market is the one that dominates the market and the market trends.
+The consumer, The KING of the market, is the one that dominates the market and the market trends.
 Lets us know the King first.
-A consumer is someone who pays a sum to consume the goods and services sold by an organization.
-The consumer plays a very important role in the demand and supply chain of every economic system of every nation.
-The producers of the goods and services would lack the motive of producing as there would be no demand for their products.
+A consumer pays to consume the goods and services an organization sells.
+The consumer plays a vital role in the demand and supply chain of every economic system of every nation.
+The producers of the goods and services would lack the motive to produce as there would be no demand for their products.

 Who is a consumer?

-A consumer need not just be an individual; a consumer can also be an organization.
-A consumer can be someone who will buy either goods or services or you can also specify the goods and services as economic services or products, or good or commodities.
+A consumer need not just be an individual; it can also be an organization.
+A consumer can be someone who will buy either goods or services, or you can also specify the goods and services as economic services or products, or goods or commodities.
 A consumer is the end user or a target to whom the goods and services are sold.
-In simple words a consumer can be described as:
+In simple words, a consumer can be described as:

-- A person or an organization that is specifically targeted to sell a products or a service of a company.
+- A person or an organization specifically targeted to sell a company’s product or service.

-- Someone again, mind you this someone can either be an individual or an organization that pays a price to use the goods and services of an organization.
+- Again, this someone can either be an individual or an organization that pays the price to use the goods and services of an organization.

 You can consider all three definitions to define a consumer.

 The consumer is the decision maker here in the economic system.
-He can take the following decisions
+He can make the following decisions.

 - The decision of buying or not a product in a store or at a shop

-- The consumer will decide if he would want to be influenced by the marketing strategies and the advertisements of the organization for a product or a service.
+- The consumer will decide if he wants to be influenced by the marketing strategies and the organization’s advertisements for a product or a service.